rolling-scopes-school/tasks/devops/modules/4_monitoring-configuration/task_7.md

 ## Objective

-In this task, you'll setup a set of tools to monitor you cluster and application.
+In this task, you'll setup a set of tools to monitor your cluster and application.
 We'll do it by installing Prometheus and Grafana in your cluster using HELM charts.
 Main goal is to collect essential metrics from an our infrastructure and visualize them.

 ## Steps